 Effective: November 1, 1998

-13. Allocation, Assignment and Sale of Capacity and Supply Assets (continued)
+13. Allocation, Release, Assignment and Sale of Capacity and Supply Assets (continued)

 13.12 Allocation of Firm Wellhead Gas Supply to the Marketers

 The Company will determine on a monthly basis the Firm wellhead Gas supply needed to serve Firm Customers who are not served by a Marketer.
 Any Firm wellhead Gas supply in excess, that the Company has under contract, will be allocated to Marketers.
 The Company will allocate such excess wellhead Gas supply to the Marketers based on each Marketer’s total allocated